 Firewalla is a networking device that sits in between your connected devices and the main router.
 By sitting in between, Firewalla is able to see and block all traffic going through your network.
 Firewalla does not monitor your local traffic; only traffic that goes to the internet.

-Traditional Method (the old/complex method)
+Traditional Method (Complex)

-Use Hacker Tools Against Hackers!
+The Firewalla Approach: Use Hacker Tools Against Hackers!

 Firewalla Simple Mode

-- Simple to install, simple to use (that's why we call it simple mode)
+- Simple to install, simple to use (that's why we call it simple mode).

-- If anything goes wrong with Firewalla, your network will still be there
+- If anything goes wrong with Firewalla, your network will still be there.

-- May not compatible with all routers
+- May not be compatible with all routers.

-- In certain situations, packets may 'leak' outside of Firewalla.
+- In certain situations, packets may "leak" outside of Firewalla.

-Firewalla DHCP mode:
+Firewalla DHCP Mode